event-catalog/eventcatalog/packages/eventcatalog-plugin-generator-amazon-eventbridge/README.md

 "PROJECT_DIR={outputForCatalog} node packages/eventcatalog-plugin-generator-amazon-eventbridge/scripts/generate-catalog-with-plugin.js`
 ```

-This will run the build of the plugin and generate an eventcatalog from your amazon-eventbridge schema registry.
+This will run the build of the plugin and generate an eventcatalog from your amazon-eventbridge schema registry